Jairo Quinteros

-Jairo Quinteros Sierra (born 7 February 2001) is a Bolivian professional footballer who plays as a defender for Segunda División club Real Zaragoza and the Bolivia national team.
+Jairo Quinteros Sierra (born 7 February 2001) is a Bolivian professional footballer who plays as a defender for Oriente Petrolero and the Bolivia national team.

 Club career

 Born in Santa Cruz, Bolivia, Quinteros began his career at the youth academy of La Liga side Valencia.
 After spending a few years in Spain, on February 12, 2020, Quinteros signed with Inter Miami in Major League Soccer.
 After signing with the club he was immediately loaned out to Club Bolívar in his native Bolivia's Primera División.

 Quinteros made his professional debut for Club Bolívar on February 27 against Real Santa Cruz.
 He started and played the entire match as Bolívar won 4–2.

 On 16 August 2022, Quinteros and Miami mutually agreed to terminate his contract with the club.
 On 1 September, he returned to Spain after signing a two-year deal with Segunda División side Real Zaragoza.

+On 3 July 2023, Quinteros returned to Bolívar on a permanent deal.